Help topics for virtual keyboards

 Instructions for Ubuntu

-This video shows how to setup Hebrew on Ubuntu version 8.10.
+This YouTube video tutorial shows how to setup Chinese on Linux(Ubuntu).
 There are quiet a lot of keyboards available on Ubuntu sorted by country and language.
 Happy typing!

 Keyboard Stickers